trlafleur/Flow-Sensor-Tasmota/Flow Sensor Integration into Tasmota.md

   **************************************************************************************
-  MQTT_send_bit_mask:                    // we use this mask to enable/disable MQTT messages
+  MQTT_send_bit_mask:                    //We use this mask to enable/disable MQTT messages
         0       FlowCount
         1       Flow
         2       FlowPeriod